taxedfeelings/Zyus/README.md

 ## Installation

 To install the Exploiting Toolbox, follow these steps:
+1. Go to our releases
+2. Download the exe file
+3.  and run!
 **OR***
 1. Install the package on the release page
 2. Run main.py and it come up with a GUI